KhronosGroup/Vulkan-Guide/chapters/querying_extensions_features.md

 There are a few tools to help with getting all the information in a quick and in a human readable format.

-`vulkaninfo` is a command line utility for Windows, Linux, and the macOS that enables you to see all the available items listed above about your GPU.
+`vulkaninfo` is a command line utility for Windows, Linux, and macOS that enables you to see all the available items listed above about your GPU.
 Refer to the [Vulkaninfo documentation](https://vulkan.lunarg.com/doc/sdk/latest/windows/vulkaninfo.html) in the Vulkan SDK.

 The [Vulkan Hardware Capability Viewer](https://play.google.com/store/apps/details?id=de.saschawillems.vulkancapsviewer&hl=en_US) app developed by Sascha Willems, is an Android app to display all details for devices that support Vulkan.